R. Kelly Pleads Not Guilty To Federal Child Pornography Charges

 Despite a history of allegations that stretches over a quarter century, this is the first time that Kelly was charged with federal crimes.
 In addition to the Illinois federal indictment, federal prosecutors in the Eastern District of New York unsealed a separate, five-count indictment of Kelly last Friday.
 Those charges include one count of racketeering related to kidnapping and four violations of the Mann Act, which refers to transporting girls over state lines for sexual trafficking.
 There are five alleged victims in the New York indictment, including three girls.

 The alleged incidents referenced in the two federal indictments span 1998 to 2018.
-In total, the two federal indictments 18 counts, including child pornography, kidnapping, obstruction of justice and trafficking minors and women for sexual purposes.
+In total, the two federal indictments contain 18 counts, including child pornography, kidnapping, obstruction of justice and trafficking minors and women for sexual purposes.

 During Tuesday's court appearance, Judge Harry D. Leinenweber also decided that Kelly will remain in custody as he awaits trial in Chicago.
 According to the Chicago Tribune, he will be taken by U.S. marshalls to face the New York indictment in Brooklyn; the Chicago Sun-Times reports that he will be transferred to Brooklyn sometime before Sept.
 4.